hychn/hychn.github.io/md/SOPbk.md

+* SIMPLE AND TO THE POINT
+  * Be sparingly with the words
+  * 1000words~

 # Purpose ===========================================================================================================
 * General questions and simple, natural ideas that form the answer; these things fascinate and bring me great joy.
   * Here are two examples I encountered, while working in the industry for the past three years.